Hima-4444/DEPI_Healthcare_project/README.md

 - **Facilitate Early Disease Detection:** Leverage historical and real-time data to predict the likelihood of diseases such as diabetes, heart conditions, or readmission risks.

 ### **Scope:**
-- **In-Scope:**
+- **Includes:**
+  - AI model development for lung cancer detection.
-  - Data collection, preprocessing, and deep learning model implementation.
+  - Data collection and preprocessing of lung cancer-related datasets.
-  - Developing an interactive Power BI dashboard.
+  - Implementation of machine learning techniques for early diagnosis.
+  - Deployment of a predictive system for healthcare professionals.
-  - Model deployment and monitoring.
+  - Performance monitoring and model optimization.

-- **Out-of-Scope:**
+- **Excludes:**
+  - Diagnosis of diseases other than lung cancer.
-  - Real-time satellite image retrieval.
+  - Real-time patient monitoring or wearable device integration.
-  - Advanced geospatial analytics beyond land classification.
+  - Direct medical decision-making without human supervision.
+  - Handling of live patient data due to privacy concerns.

 ---